hlascelles/samudra/pages/team.md

 Hundreds of people are involved in many different capacities.

 The title of this page is a bit of a misnomer - at Samudra we create teams to achieve specific objectives and dissolve them afterwards.
-In the future we might consider building teams in a more traditional sense, with professionals on secondment, but for now our teams are a fuzzy concept.
+In the future we might consider a model similar to [Tech Zero](https://techzero.technation.io/), with professionals on secondment, but for now our teams are a fuzzy concept.

 <!-- [Maximilian Schirm](https://www.linkedin.com/in/maximilian-schirm/) is one of our external advisors. -->